 iDrive Service History at a glance

-To sum up, the iDrive Service History is a local copy of information stored on BMW’s main database on the maintenance work done on your car and it should be updated on each maintenance visit to the dealer.
-If you perform some jobs yourself, it is possible for you to update the Service History without the use of a dealership’s service, but mind that this service history will be reloaded on each subsequent visit to the dealer.
+To sum up, the iDrive Service History is a local copy of information on the BMW’s main database.
+The maintenance work done on your car needs an update on each maintenance visit to the dealer.
+If you perform some jobs yourself, it is possible for you to update the Service History.
 We hope you now have a more clear understanding on how iDrive Service History works.

-Lastly, if you experience any problems with having your iDrive’s Service History updated, our readers will certainly benefit from and appreciate your insight.
+Lastly, if you experience any problems with having your iDrive’s Service History updated, we would appreciate your insight.

-If you would like us to go into more details, please leave a message in the comments section below.
+If you would like us to go into more details, please leave a message below/contact us.